Ponyboy (song)

-"Ponyboy" is a song recorded by the British musician Sophie.
+"Ponyboy" is a song recorded by the British music producer Sophie.
 It was released on 7 December 2017 as the second single from the artist's debut studio album, Oil of Every Pearl's Un-Insides (2018).
 It was accompanied by a music video.
 "Ponyboy" was featured as one of the artist's best or most essential songs in the lists published by Billboard, NME, and The Guardian.
 The Forty-Fives Sophie Walker named it the 16th best hyperpop song of all time.